uu-afp/uu-afp.github.io/about.md

 Feel free to contact Wouter Swierstra (w.s.swierstra {at} uu.nl) if you have any questions about participating.

-#### Credits

-The pictures used on the landing page are by Pieter Dorp van Vliet and Hans Splinter.

 <!-- #### Sponsorship -->